-Feverfew works well to repel mosquitoes and other flying biting insects.
+Feverfew shares the same natural insect repelling qualities because it contains the same natural chemical, pyrethrin.
+Feverfew is known to repel moths, cockroaches, flies, ants, mosquitoes, mites, bedbugs and mice!
 It is best planted outside along paths and close to windows and doorways and around patios.
 It is especially effective when planted with citronella geraniums, lemon grass and lavender.

-Pennyroyal, also known as Fleabane, works to repel ticks and fleas, as well as mosquitoes and gnats.
+Known as Fleabane, works to repel ticks and fleas, as well as mosquitoes and gnats.
 Crushed pennyroyal leaves can be rubbed onto the skin as an effective insect repellent.
 Additionally, you can also rub the leaves on dogs to help repel fleas and ticks.
+But be careful, pennyroyal could potentially be toxic to your dog, so if they have been infested with fleas and ticks, you may want to have a look at these essential oils for fleas and ticks instead, so you can help them to be free from these insects, as well as protecting their skin and coats at the same time.
+But it can be used effectively for other things.
 Pennyroyal is often used in commercial natural insect repellent creams and sprays.
 Pennyroyal is great to plant in the garden, but it is best utilized as a topical insect repellent applied to the skin.

-Mints, including Catnip and any member of the Mentha family, is known to deter mice and ants if planted around the foundation of the home.
+A member of the Mentha family, is known to deter mice and ants if planted around the foundation of the home.
 It is recommended that you identify the ‘trouble spots’ where the pests are entering the home, and plant 3 – 7 plants at each entry point.
-Shallow bowls of water filled with mint leaves placed in the pantry is also known to keep mice away. (more…)
+Shallow bowls of water filled with mint leaves placed in the pantry is also known to keep mice away.

 These unattractive enemies have taken over my squash, and I am spending much of my time and energy in a war against them.
 Squash Beetles ~ nasty little things that suck the life out of the plants I’ve been nurturing since I first put seed to soil in mid March.
 You name it, I’ve tried it : Diatomaceous Earth, Rotonone Powder, Pyrethrum Spray … even the time consuming and not so pleasurable task of hand picking these creatures off of my squash leaves.
 I’ve read articles, researched remedies and honestly, felt a lot of stress that is not a usual part of my post-spring mentality.
 This ‘war’ runs against all of the reasons that I love growing plants; growing puts me back in touch with the natural rhythms and harmony of the natural world.
 I like working WITH nature, not against it.
 But, this is an on-going war and I refuse to surrender.